Creating Test Cases

 {% step %}

 Open <https://app.contextqa.com> and sign in to your workspace.
-Select **Test Development** from the left sidebar to open the test cases list.
+Select **Test Cases** from the left sidebar to open the test cases list.

 {% endstep %}